Recipe: Gilda, the famous Pintxos Tapas from Donostia-San Sebastian

 Gilda, the most famous Pintxos Tapas from Donostia-San Sebastian in the Spanish Basque Country.
 Naming this particular Pintxos Gilda has nothing to do with an ancient Basque word, nor with its ingredients, it’s named after Rita Hayworth from the 1946 movie Gilda, as she’s equally “spicy and salty” (just look at her here), just as the skewered snack.
-The movie enjoyed a huge popularity in Spain, as it was one of the first American pop cultural influences in Spain after World War II, which ended in September of 1945.
+The movie enjoyed huge popularity in Spain, as it was one of the first American pop-cultural influences in Spain after World War II, which ended in September of 1945.
 Nowadays you simply can’t imagine the Basque cuisine without this easy yet delicious skewered Tapa, and yes, it’s available everywhere, especially in Donostia-San Sebastian.
 Check out my Gilda Pintxo recipe to re-create this appetizer yourself, within just a very few minutes.

 Depending on what else is served, you might want to plan up to 2 (or even 3) per person.

 Ingredients for 10 Gilda Pintxos